Published January 2023

 - The helmet should be appropriate/designed for/safe for the intended activity.

 - Helmets should always be fitted in line with manufacturer’s guidance.

 There are some basic principles can be applied to most helmet fitting.

 - The helmet should protect the whole head so should not sit too far forward or too far back leaving part of the head exposed.
 The front of the helmet should sit over the middle of the forehead just above the eyebrows.

 - The adjustment system/ cradle or padding should fit snuggly on the head holding the helmet in place so it does not move freely on the head in any direction when the chin strap is undone.
 One way to check this is to fit the helmet to the head leave the chin strap lose.
 Move the head around looking up and down left and right etc. if the helmet moves fitting will need adjustment.

-- The chin strap should fit snugly but should not restrict talking.
-If there is a tail on the chin strap this should be threaded or tucked away so as to reduce the risk of it catching or snagging.
+- The chin strap should fit snugly, but should not restrict talking.
+If there is a tail on the chin strap this should be threaded or tucked away to reduce the risk of it catching or snagging.

 - Some hairstyles and hair types mean it can be more difficult to get a comfortable correct fit.
 Larger helmets may be needed and/or the use of a hair net or skull cap under the helmet may be required.
 If an item such as a skull cap is worn under the helmet it is important to check that the helmet still fits securely on the head and does not slip, slide or move on the skull cap etc.